oddbird/oddsite/content/2019/05/17/smashing.rst

 There's one feature that feels like it's missing:
 CSS doesn't provide an easy way to inspect colors, and adjust them on-the-fly
-(to find a compliment or contrast for example).
+(to find a complement or contrast for example).
 You can achieve some of that with a mix of `hsl()` and `calc()` functions, but it takes some careful work -- and contrast isn't simple to calculate.